 When creating your API key, make sure to change the label name so you know what the API key is used for.
 For instance, you could just name it ‘Thrive Leads’.
 See image below.

-Once you’ve created your API key, you’ll need to add it to Thrive Leads.
+Once you’ve created your new API key, you’ll need to add it to Thrive Leads.

 3. Connecting Thrive Leads forms with MailChimp